Fredonia Hill Baptist Academy

 SCHOOL HOURS AND ATTENDANCE POLICY

-Attendance: Classes begin at 8:00 A.M for all students.
-Students who are late will be marked tardy.
+Attendance: Classes begin at 8:00 A.M. for all students.
+Student who are late will be marked tardy.

 Students should not arrive on campus before 7:30 A.M.
 The school will not assume responsibility for any student arriving before 7:30 A.M. since no staff member will be available to monitor students until 7:30 A.M.